BEAST-Fitting/beast/docs/photometry_files.rst

 As part of the usual workflow for BEAST fitting, pre-processing of the observed and AST photometry files is done.
-For the observed photometry file, all sources that will be fit must be removed.
+For the observed photometry file, all sources that will not be fit must be removed.
 Such sources may have
-characteristics of known bad sources (e.g., crowding, sharpness, S/N in a band, etc.) or not have measurements in all bands.
+characteristics of known bad sources (e.g., crowding, sharpness, etc.) or not have measured fluxes in all bands.
 Not having measurements in all bands can be due to not observing that point on the sky in all bands, saturation in some bands due to a bright source, or a cosmic ray corrupting the measurement in one or more bands for that source.